-- 1. For the purposes of the CRC Methodology, terms used in this document shall have the meaning of the definitions included in Article 2 of the CACM Regulation, of Regulation (EC) 714/2009, Directive 2009/72/EC and Commission Regulation (EU) 543/2013 (hereafter referred to as "Transparency Regulation"). - 2.
+- 1. For the purposes of the CRC Methodology, terms used in this document shall have the meaning of the definitions included in Article 2 of the CACM Regulation, of the Regulation (EU) 2019/943, of the Directive (EU) 2019/944, of the Commission Regulation (EU) 543/2013 (hereafter referred to as "Transparency Regulation") and in the Commission Decision (EU) 2020/2123 of 11 November 2020 on the derogation for KF CGS following Article 64 of Regulation (EU) 2019/943. - 2.
 In addition, in this CRC Methodology, the following terms shall have the meaning below: - a.
 'RSC' means the Regional Security Coordinator(s) (RSC(s)) appointed for CCR Hansa, unless it is explicitly otherwise stated, according to Article 77(1)(a) of the SO Regulation that will perform the tasks allocated to this(these) RSC(s) according to Article 77(1)(c)(i) of the SO Regulation; - b.
 'TSO' means the CCR Hansa TSO(s) unless it is explicitly otherwise stated. - 3.
 In this CRC Methodology, unless the context requires otherwise: - a.
 The singular indicates the plural and vice versa. - b.
 Headings are inserted for convenience only and do not affect the interpretation of the methodology. - c.
 References to an "Article" are, unless otherwise stated, references to an article of this CRC Methodology; and - d.
 Any reference to legislation, regulations, directives, orders, instruments, codes or any other enactment includes any modification, extension or re-enactment of it when in force.

-Article 3

-General provisions for redispatching and countertrading measures within CCR Hansa
+Article 3 General provisions for redispatching and countertrading measures within CCR Hansa

-- 1. RD and CT measures in CCR Hansa, based on appropriate mechanisms and agreements in accordance with CACM Article 35(3), are applied: - a.
-In order to maintain minimum technical limits for stable operation of a CCR Hansa
+1. RD and CT measures in CCR Hansa, based on appropriate mechanisms and agreements in accordance with CACM Article 35(3), are applied:

-HVDC interconnector.

-- b.
+- a.
+In order to maintain minimum technical limits for stable operation of a CCR Hansa HVDC interconnector. - b.
 In order to handle fault, failure or unplanned outage on a CCR Hansa interconnector, including converter stations. - c.
 In order to maintain the capacity on the interconnector made available to the market in case a congestion occurs on an interconnector to which a number of windfarms are directly connected, and that congestion is due to a wind forecast error for one of the windfarms. - d.
-In case that RD and CT are proposed related to the CCR Hansa bidding-zone borders based on the operational security analysis carried out by the RSC other than referred to in Articles 3(1)(a), 3(1)(b) and 3(1)(c). - e.
+In case the RD and CT related to the CCR Hansa bidding-zone borders is proposed based on the operational security analysis carried out by the RSC other than referred to in Articles 3(1)(a), 3(1)(b) and 3(1)(c). - e.
 In case the RD and CT is coordinated between neighbouring TSOs of CCR Hansa in situations, other than referred to in Articles 3(1)(a), 3(1)(b), 3(1)(c) and 3(1)(d), - 2.
 The coordination of the measures described in the Article 3(1)(a) to (d) shall follow the provision set in Articles 4 and 5, while the coordination of measures in Article 3(1)(e) shall follow the provisions set in Article 5.